digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 Broadcast transmissions are sent from one source device to all the other devices on the network.

-All the XBee device classes (generic and protocol specific) provide the same method to send broadcast data:
+All the XBee classes (generic and protocol specific) provide the same method to send broadcast data:

 +-------------------------------------------------------+-----------------------------------------------------------------+
 | Method                                                | Description                                                     |